syncfusion-content/xamarin-docs/Xamarin/Picker/datetimepicker.md

 {% endhighlight %}
 {% endtabs %}

-N> The default value is initial value in the collection.
+N> The default value is the initial value of the ItemsSource collection.

 The following screenshot illustrates the output of the above codes.

 ![DateTimePicker image](images/datetimepicker_img1.jpeg)

 You can download the DateTimePicker sample for reference from the following link.